ErregeaHub/studio/studio/README.md

-# MediaFlow
+# RedRAW

-MediaFlow is a sleek, dark-themed content sharing platform designed for an engaging user experience.
+RedRAW is a raw and powerful, dark-themed content sharing platform designed for an engaging user experience.
 It allows users to upload, share, and discover photos and videos, sorted by popularity.

 ## Table of Contents